Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Does it do Windows?
 No, but deploying OpenStack with Hyper-V

-Automatically deploys Ganglia and some other tools.
+Automatically deploys Ganglia and Nagios, NTP, etc.

 Does it scale?
 Crowbar backs off when you try to scale horizontally